The Employment Law Review: Singapore

 ii Dismissal with notice or salary in lieu of notice

 According to the Wrongful Dismissal Guidelines, legitimate reasons that may be given for dismissing an employee with notice include poor performance and redundancy.
 In these cases though, notice or salary in lieu of notice would still have to be provided.
 The employer would also need to substantiate the reason for dismissal, especially if poor performance is being relied on as a reason (and, given that it is the employer's burden to prove before the ECT that there was poor performance, the employer should have documented proof thereof).
-Redundancies are addressed in Section XIII.vii.
+Redundancies are addressed in Section XIII.vii (below).

 Employers are still at liberty to terminate an employee's employment with notice or salary in lieu of notice through a pure exercise of contractual rights.
 The Wrongful Dismissal Guidelines expressly state that this type of dismissal is presumed not to be wrongful.
 So, for example, and using an illustration set out in the Wrongful Dismissal Guidelines, if an employer dismisses an employee with notice without giving any reasons (and continues not to give any reasons even when asked), it would not be considered wrongful.

 However, the presumption that a dismissal is not wrongful may be displaced if an employee is able to substantiate a wrongful reason for dismissal, such as discrimination (including on the basis of age, race, gender, religion, marital status, family responsibilities or disability), being deprived of an employment benefit (e.g. prior to a bonus payment), or if an employee is exercising his or her employment rights (e.g., to decline to work overtime, or possibly whistle-blowing).
 The Wrongful Dismissal Guidelines also provide that when an employer has provided a reason for dismissal with notice, but the reason given is later proven to be false, the dismissal may then be wrongful.